33 Things to Do in Minneapolis in Winter (2024)

 And not too far away, you’ll find miles and miles of trails to bring that rental out on!

-20. Take a Staycation
+20. Book a Staycation

 I totally understand that sometimes it just feels miserable to be cooped up in your house during winter in Minnesota.